patrickfav/uber-apk-signer/README.md

 # Uber Apk Signer
-A tool that helps signing and zip aligning multiple files with either debug or provided release certificatas
+A tool that helps signing and zip aligning multiple APKs with either debug or provided release certificates.
+It supports v1 and v2 Android signing scheme.
+Easy debug signing with embedded debug keystore.
+Automatically verifies signature and zipalign after every signing.

 Main features:

 * zipalign, signing and verifying of multiple APKs in one step
+* verify signature and zipalign of multiple APKs in one step
 * built-in zipalign & debug keystore for convenient usage
-* supports v1 and v2 android apk singing scheme with using the original android `apksigner.jar` from android sdk (see https://source.android.com/security/apksigning/v2.html)
+* supports v1 and v2 android apk singing scheme
+* crypto/signing code relied upon official implementation

 Basic usage:

-    java -jar uber-apk-signer.jar -a /path/to/apks
+    java -jar uber-apk-signer.jar --apks /path/to/apks

 This should run on any Windows, Mac or Linux machine where Java8+ is installed.